Skip to content

 U.S. Constitution

 In this U.S. Constitution course, you’ll discover the challenges the Founding Fathers faced in creating a document ensuring the nation would be built on principles outlined in the Declaration of Independence.
-You'll learn about the evolution of the United States of America’s supreme law and how the government created amendments based on historical changes to ensure the rights of all citizens.
+Learn about the evolution of the United States of America’s supreme law.
+You’ll learn how the government created amendments based on historical changes to ensure the rights of all citizens.

 What You'll Learn